 Technological competence supports not only confidentiality but efficiency as well.
 Lawyers who remain technologically incompetent could cost their clients time and money by spending too much time on tasks that have been made simpler with new tools or programs.
 Good lawyers should stay on top of new technologies in order to avoid disciplinary action or malpractice suits.
 They should also be mindful of how their documents and data are saved and shared.
 Most attorneys have technology training available to them in one form or another, whether it’s taking online courses, subscribing to legal tech blogs or reading up on software guides.

+Learning how to become a rich lawyer should not be the mark for being “successful”.
 The money and status that comes with being a lawyer is nice, but is it worth it if you aren’t happy?
 Most successful lawyers are prone to anxiety, depression and substance abuse.
 A lawyer’s work was already demanding and stressful before the advent of email, smartphones and remote access.
 With so much access to technology, attorneys stay constantly connected to their clients, partners and responsibilities.
 Devices further enable lawyers to sacrifice quality of life by continuously working after hours and weekends.
 Their around-the-clock relationship with work can lead to burnout and poor physical and mental health.

 Adequate sleep, regular exercise and healthy eating can help manage the stress of meeting deadlines and hitting billing requirements.
 Unfortunately, lawyers are smart enough to know this but are too overwhelmed to engage in this.
 Mindfulness exercises and breath modulation are small practices that can help with the daily stresses of work.
 Attorneys can also achieve a better work-life balance by setting aside time to commit to a hobby outside of work.
 Beyond these options, attorneys can get to the root of their mental health problems through therapy.
 It’s easy for attorneys to neglect their happiness in favor of their career.
 The most successful lawyers are ones that achieve professional success while also prioritizing their personal needs.